kanso/bootstrap/README.md

 ### Icons

-Bootstrap 2.0 provides icons, you just need to specify the class to use. e.g.
+Bootstrap 2.0 provides icons with the following html:

 ```html
 <i class="icon-chevron-left"></i>
 ```

-Images and Javascript files are include as attachments, but the default path to them needs adjustment.
-Less variables come in handy for this.
-To include the sprite `png` files include this in your less file:
+The images and js files are include as attachments, but the default path needs adjustment.
+So to include the sprite `png` files just modify the less variables. e.g.

 ```
 @iconSpritePath: "../../bootstrap/img/glyphicons-halflings.png";